Categories

 It is the cup of water you force yourself to drink.

-than despair recommends.
+than despair will justify.

 It is speaking gently to the self you

-were taught to whip into motion.
+were taught to whip into action.

 .

-this is brutal work.
+Make no mistake, this is brutal work.

-There are days the body moves
+There are days the body slips into grooves

-leaving behind a long, invisible furrow.
+leaving behind it a long, invisible furrow.

-There are days courage looks
+There are days courage feels

 exactly like exhaustion.